Houston marijuana operation accused of using pesticides, falsifying records in rare criminal case

 Franklin oversaw Alaska's rollout of legal marijuana as the head of the Alcohol and Marijuana Control Office before resigning in December 2016.
 She entered private practice two years ago.

-The charges against the Houston operation have been pending before the state Marijuana Control Board for over a year, which is where any decisions should be made instead of criminal court, Franklin said.
+The charges against the Houston operation have been pending before the state Marijuana Control Board for more than a year, which is where any decisions should be made instead of criminal court, Franklin said.

 "Every business in this industry should be highly concerned that there are prosecutors sitting there looking for something to prosecute them for, because this is a reach," she said.